grnet/e-science/orka-0.1.1/README.md

     cd to <project_name>/orka-0.1.1
     [sudo if not using virtualenv] python setup.py install

-  Now orka commands are usable from anywhere .
+  Now orka commands are usable from anywhere.